orchestral/docs/src/index.md

 <a name="what"></a>
 ## What is Orchestra Platform?

-Provide a solid base off of which to build your new web applications.
+Orchestra Platfom provide a solid base boilerplate to build your new web applications.
 It's not a CMS.
-Instead, it's a springboard to build off of with many of the tools you wish you had on projects but never took the time to build.
+Instead, it's a springboard to build many of the tools you wish you had availables for projects that you're working on but never took the time to build.

 Have you had a client that wanted you to create a custom application but at the same time they're also looking to have a robust Content Management System within that same application?
 If you answered yes, what are your options?